Ireland–Russia relations: Russian bomber interceptions

+Planned embassy expansion

-In 2015, the Russian embassy in Dublin received planning permission to erect new buildings on its 2 hectare site.
+In 2015, the Russian embassy in Dublin received planning permission to erect new buildings on its 2 hectare site on Orwell Road.
 Included on the planning application was a large underground complex, marked for storage and plant use, despite there being "plenty of room" to build above ground.
 Security experts warned that the underground complex could be used by Russian military intelligence.
 In March 2020, the Irish government scrutinized the plans and revoked building permission, on grounds that it could threaten national security.

 On 26 March 2018, the Irish government expelled another Russian diplomat.
 The Taoiseach Leo Varadkar described the expulsion as "an act of solidarity with the United Kingdom" following a nerve agent attack in Salisbury earlier that month.

+Russian naval drills controversy

 There was controversy in January 2022, when Russia announced plans to hold naval drills about 150 nautical miles off the coast of County Cork, within Ireland's exclusive economic zone.
 It was to involve naval artillery and missiles.
 The Irish government warned citizens there would be would be "serious safety risks" in the area.
 Local fishermen, represented by the Irish South and West Fish Producers Association, protested to the Russian embassy that the drills could wipe out their catches and announced they would continue to fish in the area regardless.
 Russia's Ambassador to Ireland, Yury Filatov, warned the fishermen to "refrain from any provocative actions which might endanger all involved".
 Eventually, in response to a request from the Irish government, Russia's Minister of Defence Sergey Shoigu agreed to move the naval drills further away from Ireland "as a gesture of goodwill".